-For taxable years beginning after December 31, 2009, the Code establishes a 10% penalty of the amount not paid of any estimated tax installment.
+The Code establishes in Section 6041.10 a 10% penalty of the amount not paid of any estimated tax installment.
 For this purposes, the estimated tax will be the smaller of:

 - 1) 90% of the tax for the taxable year, or - 2) the total income tax determined as it results from the preceding year's income tax return.